 It is very important not to pick or peel at the flaky skin as you need to allow the dry skin to come off naturally on its own to prevent premature pigment loss.

 The flaking period varies from person to person.

 Generally, all dry skin are shed approximately by the end of the second week.
 Once the flaky skin have fallen off, the treated area will appear softer and lighter.
 The complete healing process takes about four weeks at which time the true colour and density of the treated area are clearly revealed.

 During the follow-up touch-up, adjustments can be made.

 HEALING PROCESS STAGE 1: FIRST TWO WEEKS

-Immediately after your eyebrow tattoo procedure, the healing process begins.
+Immediately after your procedure, the healing process begins.
 You may initially experience redness, skin sensitivity, and possibly some minor swelling.

-The appearance of your new Semi-Permanent Makeup (SPM) will be darker and thicker than you might expect.
+The appearance of your new Semi-Permanent Makeup (SPM) will be brighter and thicker than the healed result.
 Usually after about a

 4-7 days for eyebrows, 7-10 days for eyeliner, 3 days for lips,